speeps/StakeholderScore/assessment.md

 9) *The company cares about and supports my wellbeing.*

-10) *The company cares about and suppots the wellbeing of my family.*
+10) *The company cares about and supports the wellbeing of my family.*

 11) *The company cares about and actively helps me reach my goals in all areas of life.*